akanass/self-signed-certificate-with-custom-ca/README.md

 ### Trust the Root CA's

-Double-click on `ca/rootCA-crt.pem` to insert it on your computer's `Keychain Acces`.
+Double-click on `ca/rootCA-crt.pem` to insert it in your computer's `Keychain Acces`.

 Once the certificate has been inserted into your `Keychain Acces`, you still need to approve it: